AI Coaching vs Traditional Trainers: What the Data Actually Says

 Adherence is the only metric that matters

 You can have the prettiest program on Earth.
-If you do not run it, it does not exist.
+If you don't run it, it doesn't exist.

-Adherence dropped below 50 percent within six months for the majority of participants in a recent meta-analysis, regardless of supervision style.
-The exception: programs that adapted to participants' real-world constraints — schedule, equipment, injuries, life events — held adherence above 70 percent through the same window.
+A 2024 British Journal of Sports Medicine meta-analysis found adherence dropped below 50% within six months across the majority of participants, regardless of supervision style.
+The exception was the cohort whose program adapted to real-world constraints — schedule, equipment, injuries, life events.
+That cohort held above 70% through the same window.

 Read that twice.
 The variable that predicts whether you finish is not your trainer's pedigree.
-It is whether the program bends when your week does.
+It's whether the program bends when your week does.

-This is the wall traditional coaching runs into.
-A good trainer sees you on Tuesday.
-By Thursday your shoulder is barking, your CIDP fatigue is louder than usual, and the kid's wisdom-tooth surgery just landed on the only day your spouse can drive you.
+A good trainer sees Tomas on Tuesday.
+By Thursday his shoulder is barking, the CIDP fatigue is louder, and his wife's surgery just landed on the only day she can drive him.
+He texts.
+Maybe his coach replies.

-By Saturday you have already missed three sessions and are quietly deciding you "cannot do this right now."
-You are not lazy.
+The plan doesn't actually move until they sit across from each other Saturday.
+By Saturday he's missed three sessions and is quietly deciding he "can't do this right now."
+He isn't lazy.
 The feedback loop is just too slow to catch the slip.

 The personalization gap